222308095/Digital-Portfolio/README.md

 Project Presentation 3 Assignment Term 4

-This portfolio provides a comprehensive overview of the skills, knowledge, and experiences I have gained throughout my Work Readiness journey.
-It includes reflections on various courses such as Business Communication, Interview Skills, Professional Networking, and Workplace Etiquette.
-Each section highlights my learning progress and personal development, demonstrating how these experiences have strengthened my confidence, professionalism, and readiness to succeed in future career opportunities.
+This portfolio provides a comprehensive overview of the skills, knowledge, and experiences I have developed throughout my Work Readiness journey.
+It includes detailed reflections on the different courses I completed, such as Business Communication, Interview Skills, Professional Networking, and Workplace Etiquette.
+Each section outlines my learning process, key takeaways, and how I applied these lessons to real-life professional situations.
+Through this journey, I have strengthened my communication, critical thinking, and interpersonal skills, all of which are essential for success in the modern workplace.
+Moreover, this experience has enhanced my confidence, professionalism, and adaptability in diverse work environments.
+Overall, this portfolio serves as a reflection of my growth and preparedness for future career opportunities.

 ## Business Communication
 ### Evidence